Carl Hart

 Carl L. Hart (born October 30, 1966) is an American psychologist and neuroscientist who is the Mamie Phipps Clark Professor of Psychology (in Psychiatry) at Columbia University.
 Hart is known for his research on drug abuse and drug addiction, his advocacy for the legalization of recreational drugs, and his recreational drug use.
-Hart became the first tenured African-American professor of sciences at Columbia University.
+Hart became the second tenured African-American professor of sciences at Columbia University.
 He is the author of two books for the general public, High Price: A Neuroscientist's Journey of Self-Discovery that Challenges Everything You Know about Drugs and Society (2013) and Drug Use for Grown-Ups: Chasing Liberty in the Land of Fear (2021).

 Early life and education

 Hart grew up in the Carol City neighborhood of Miami Gardens, a suburb of Miami considered one of the most dangerous in the U.S. As a youth, he engaged in petty crime and the use and sale of drugs, and at times carried a gun.
 He was also a proficient athlete involved in high school sports.
 He was raised by a single mother, who separated from an abusive father when Hart was six.
 After high school, he served in the United States Air Force from 1984 to 1988, which became his path to higher education.

 Hart earned a Bachelor of Science degree in psychology from the University of Maryland and a Master of Science (1994) and PhD (1996), both in psychology/neuroscience, from the University of Wyoming.
 When he received his doctorate, he was the only black PhD in neuroscience in the U.S. Hart attended University of North Carolina Wilmington, where he worked with his undergraduate neuroscience professor, Robert Hakan, before attending the University of Wyoming.
 He pursued postdoctoral research at the University of California, San Francisco and Yale University, and completed an Intramural Training Award fellowship at the National Institutes of Health.